The Best Crossword Puzzle App With No Ads (2026 Guide)

 Below is the honest detail on each route to a no-ads solve.
 If you want the wider field beyond just the ad question, our best crossword puzzle apps comparison ranks the top apps overall, and best word games in 2026 covers the broader category.

 Grid Genius removes ads behind a subscription, and that is the honest framing.
 On the free tier it is ad-supported.
-On Plus ($4.99/mo) or Pro ($7.99/mo) the whole app is ad-free.
+On Pro ($7.99/mo, or $49.99/yr) the whole app is ad-free.

-What sets it apart from every other app on this list is what the paid plan unlocks beyond silence.
+What sets it apart from every other app on this list is the whole package around the silence.
 You are not just turning ads off.
-You get AI-generated puzzles on any topic you can name, progressive AI hints that nudge you toward the answer instead of just revealing it, and a built-in maker with a Word List Builder, a Freeform Editor, and AI Generation.
-None of the ad-free competitors here bundle AI puzzles or a maker.
+Every account can generate AI puzzles on any topic you can name (3 to start, then 1 more free every day, unlimited on Pro), get progressive AI hints that nudge you toward the answer instead of just revealing it, and use a built-in maker with a Word List Builder, a Freeform Editor, and AI Generation, all free for everyone.
+None of the other apps here bundle AI puzzles or a maker.

 The free tier is built to respect your solve even before you pay.
 The daily challenge is never interrupted mid-puzzle, and the only ads a free user ever encounters are opt-in rewarded videos for hint top-ups.
 Nothing is forced.
 If you want the head-to-head against the genre's benchmark, see our best crossword puzzle apps comparison.